April 29, 2026Comments are off for this post.

 Between the team, we run all three.
 Sprive handles mortgage overpayments.
 Chip is our primary auto-saver.
 Plum runs alongside Chip so we can see how the two compare in real life.
 Each has earned its place on someone's home screen, but for very different reasons.

 This article is for informational purposes only and does not constitute financial advice.
 Some apps in this comparison offer investing features, which carry risk including the possible loss of capital.
+Your home may be repossessed if you do not keep up repayments on your mortgage.
 CoolCuration is not authorised by the Financial Conduct Authority.
-Some links below are referral links which support the site at no cost to you.
+This article contains affiliate or referral links.
+If you click through and sign up I may earn a commission or referral bonus at no extra cost to you.
+It does not affect my editorial view.

 Read more